The Cherry Shrimp is one of the most popular invertebrates around.

-It is not recommend you keep a cherry shrimp on their own, the most popular way to keep Cherry Shrimp is in a species only aquarium.
+It is not recommended you keep a cherry shrimp on their own, the most popular way to keep Cherry Shrimp is in a species-only aquarium.

 As for stocking your tank, you should add 2-5 Shrimp per gallon.
 You can’t really overstock with them as their bio-load is almost non-existent.
 In terms of male to female ratio, they are fantastic to breed so you don’t need to worry about this too much; just ensure more females than males.

 If you want to add some variety to your tank you can also add other shrimp and snails.
 Shrimps such as the Ghost Shrimp, Vampire Shrimp or Amano Shrimp, will be a good match.

 In the wild, Shrimps are scavengers and will eat pretty much anything they come across.

 They are Omnivores, so will eat both meat and plant matter; this will typically take the form of algae and other tiny organisms (more on this later).

 Due to their scavenger nature, it means feeding them is fairly straightforward as they aren’t fussy.

 As always we recommend that a high-quality pellet makes up the core of their diet.
 You will find several brands that make feed specifically for Shrimps and Invertebrates.

 In addition to this, you can supplement their diet with frozen foods and vegetables.